Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Steady-state pressure-confined gas

-Along the segment, the vertical coordinate increases as \(z(s) = z_1 + s \sin\theta\) with \(s\) the distance along the segment, so the density decays as \(\exp(-s \sin\theta / H)\).
-Therefore, the exact line integral of the density over the segment is
+Along the segment, the vertical coordinate increases as $z(s) = z_1 + s \sin\theta$, where $s$ is the distance along the segment, causing the density to decay as $\exp(-s \sin\theta / H)$.
+Therefore, the exact column density over the segment is given by: